Low-cost, high-quality instruction on orchestral stringed instruments

 The ASU String Project is a member of the National String Project Consortium and won the Robert Jesselson String Project Consortium Award for the nation’s most outstanding String Project in 2005.

-In fall semester 2021, the ASU String Project is pleased to be able to offer in-person and virtual private lessons and in-person and virtual Saturday classes.
-Teachers teaching in person will carefully follow ASU’s strict cleaning protocols, and it is recommended that all in-person students and teachers wear facemasks.
+The ASU String Project is pleased to be able to offer in-person and virtual private lessons and in-person Saturday classes.
 Virtual instruction will be via the Zoom platform, and the teacher will provide a link for students to click.
-We will continue to re-evaluate and follow ASU and CDC guidelines throughout the semester.